 The biotechnology program is offered through both the College of Agriculture, Food Systems, and Natural Resources and the College of Science and Mathematics and leads to a Bachelor of Science degree.

-Biotechnology students must maintain at least a 2.5 overall grade point average after 60 credits in order to remain in the program.
+Biotechnology students must maintain at least a 2.5 overall grade point average (GPA) after 60 credits in order to remain in the program.

 The Faculty and Facilities

 A faculty advisor is assigned to each student to assist in scheduling, registration and career development.
 Faculty in each of the cooperating life-science departments have been identified to serve as academic and research advisors for students who select the biotechnology major.
 The faculty advisor and the director of the biotechnology program regularly review the progress of each student.

-The faculty who advise, teach and serve as research mentors for the biotechnology program are spread among several academic departments in the College of Agriculture, Food Systems, and Natural Resources, the College of Science and Mathematics and the College of Pharmacy, Nursing and Allied Sciences.
-The departments include plant sciences; horticulture; biological sciences, biology, botany and zoology; chemistry, biochemistry and molecular biology; animal and range sciences; plant pathology; veterinary and microbiological sciences; and pharmaceutical sciences.
+The faculty who advise, teach and serve as research mentors for the biotechnology program are spread among several academic departments in the College of Agriculture, Food Systems, and Natural Resources, the College of Science and Mathematics and the College of Health Professions.
+The departments include plant sciences; biological sciences, biology, botany and zoology; chemistry, biochemistry and molecular biology; animal and range sciences; plant pathology; veterinary and microbiological sciences; and pharmaceutical sciences.
 Several scientists at the NDSU Center for Nanoscale Science and Engineering and at the on-campus USDA facilities also serve as research mentors.